mayunlong89/ctDRTF/README.md

 # ctDRTF
-a computational method for identifying cell type-specific transcription factor relevant to complex diseases
+A computational method for identifying cell type-specific transcription factor relevant to complex diseases